hanyulo/knowledge/javascript/javascriptInfo/09_classes/01_class_basic_syntax.md

   }
   ```
 * steps
-  1. create a constructor function: `function User() {}`
-  2. move methods to prototype object of the User constructor
+  1. Creates a function named User, that becomes the result of the class declaration.
+    * The function code is taken from the constructor method (assumed empty if we don’t write such method).
+  2. Stores all methods, such as sayHi, in User.prototype.

 <img src="./assets/destructing_class.png" />